EliaFantini/RocketMan-a-VR-videogame-created-with-Unity/README.md

 </p>

 The Virtual Reality escape-room videogame **RocketMan**, realized for **Oculus Quest** (1 and 2), takes you into an apocalyptic world.
-The goal is to escape the earth thanks to a rocket that you will first need to repair and set up through various riddles.
+The goal is to escape the Earth thanks to a rocket that you will first need to repair and set up through various riddles.
 You can move by walking, teleporting, or by using the joystick of the controllers.
 To solve the riddles, you have to use various tools that you can pick up using your hands or through magnetic grabbing.